The-OpenROAD-Project/OpenSTA/README.md

 zLib        1.2.5   1.2.8   zlib  optional
 ```

-On Darwin/MacOS the Xcode supplied versions of Tcl, Flex and Bison are
-problematic.
-Use homebrew to install them instead.

-  brew install cmake bison flex swig tcl-tk@8 eigen zlib

-Note that the most recent versions of homebrew install Tcl9, which is
-not supported because swig does not support it yet.
-Install tcl8 as
-shown above.

 The [TCL readline library](https://tclreadline.sourceforge.net/tclreadline.html)
 links the GNU readline library to the TCL interpreter for command line editing
 On OSX, Homebrew does not support tclreadline, but the macports system does